athanasiak18/budget-tracker/README.md

 # Budget Tracker

 ## Description
-An application to keep to your budget.
+This is an application to keep to your budget.
 This application has the all the same functionality offline.

 ## Tech